isoworg/CV-1/README.md

 ## David Upsdale

+Forgive me, this is a working progress.
+I'm having too much fun doing tech tests at the moment...

 A gamer who grew up in the arcades of London and in love with the current eSports scene.
 Moving on from a long running digital marketing career in order to express myself in the coding universe.
 Hoping to work on new and exciting projects that can test my skills.

 ## Skills

 #### Code Monkey

-Ooh ooh aah aah js, MVP, OOD, REST, aw yeah!
+Ooh ooh aah aah JS, MVP, OOD, REST, TDD aw yeah!

 - Love me some good business logic
 - Give me a puzzle I'll solve it
 - Merge errors and refactoring a speciality
-- Check out THESE LINKS
+- Check out these repos:

 #### New Meta